antaz/hikari/share/man/man1/hikari.md

 OUTPUTS
 =======

-The *outputs* section allows users to define background for outputs using their name using the *background* attribute which can be either the path to the background image, or an object which enables the user to define additional attributes for the background image.
+The *outputs* section allows users to define the background and position for a output using its name.

+Backgrounds are configured via the *background* attribute which can be either the path to the background image, or an object which enables the user to define additional attributes for the background image.
 Background file format has to be *PNG*.

 When defining a *background* object the following attributes are available.